Analysis | How the GOP plans to use Trump’s most dangerous falsehood to its advantage

 Yeah, that’s what Republican voters are mad about.
 I think we all remember the guy with the horns standing in the Senate chamber on the afternoon of Jan.
 6, shouting that he and his friends had overrun the seat of legislative power in the United States because they were concerned that no court had adjudicated the constitutionality of Pennsylvania’s absentee voter rules.
 We all remember seeing those signs saying “Stop the Steal,” under which was a lengthy paragraph explaining that the word “steal” in the stated context referred solely to existing questions about the ways in which legislators expanded the availability of votes in the face of a global pandemic.

 Scalise is one of those people pretending to believe Trump’s false claims.
 He’s not going to go all-in on ABC News with Jonathan Karl sitting there, obviously, but he’ll make the sanitized version of the case.
 After all, Trump’s falsehoods about fraud are very useful to Scalise and his party, as they allow it to advocate for new rules limiting the ability of voters to cast votes — changes that often disadvantage Democratic candidates.
-In Georgia, for example, where the state went from having two Republican senators and having voted for a Trump on Nov.
-1 to electing two Democratic senators and voting for Biden on Feb.
-1, Republican legislators having proposed slashing early voting, including rules that have allowed Black religious leaders to encourage people to vote on Sundays after church.
+In Georgia, for example, where the state went from having two Republican senators and having voted for Trump in the beginning of November to electing two Democratic senators and voting for Biden at the end of January, Republican legislators have proposed slashing early voting, including rules that have allowed Black religious leaders to encourage people to vote on Sundays after church.
 You know, because Republicans are so worried about states changing their rules.

 Next week, Scalise will appear at the Conservative Political Action Conference, an annual gathering that has largely become a trade event for MAGA-ism.
 He’s providing introductory remarks for and participating in a panel called, “Tolerance Reimagined: The Angry Mob and Violence in Our Streets.”
 Scalise, you’ll recall, was shot and nearly killed during a mass-shooting event in Virginia in 2017 perpetrated by a left-wing shooter.
 The panel will obviously focus on incidents of violence that occasionally spiraled out of Black Lives Matter protests last summer.
 It seems unlikely to spend much time examining the violence at the Capitol.